 9. Clipboards

-Grab and go data clipboards make progress monitoring a breeze!
+Grab-and-go data clipboards make progress monitoring a breeze!
 (Well, maybe not a breeze, but it does make it accessible and easy for you to grab and collect data at any time).

 10. Binders